 We invite you to reflect on this.

-Everyone has inner needs: voices, interests, dreams, and desires that you don’t dare share with anyone.
-You worry that others will be surprised, or even worse, reject you.
+Everyone has inner needs, voices, interests dreams, and desires that you don’t dare share with anyone.
+You worry this will surprise others and they’ll reject you.

-Your education and the environment that you inhabit can often facilitate this, because it rarely respects those who are “different” or who don’t follow the established norms.
+Your education and the environment that you inhabit can often facilitate this.
+Our society rarely respects those who are “different” or don’t follow the established norms.

 This isn’t right.
-Whoever doesn’t dare show the world their needs and their identity is just living the lives of others and never their own, which they feel and crave.
+Whoever doesn’t dare show the world their needs and identity is just living the lives of others and never their own.